Chronicles from Home

 Then I realized that the Hatikva that was being played in our government

 building was coming straight from my purse!
 Good for me.
-Rich was calling
+Rich was

 on my cell phone.
 (I asked him to make the ring of my phone the anthem of